 Study, Assessment and Qualifications

 During each module, you will undertake assignments that count towards its assessment and you will occasionally need to partake in a timed examination.

 All modules are designed to enable you to engage in new areas of knowledge to acquire practical experience of a range of activities relevant to your employment within the performance road car technology industry and to encourage you to engage in critical reflection.

 You will be given the opportunity to participate in lectures and workshops, plan and deliver presentations to your peers, research areas of relevance to the degree programme, critically evaluate the validity and implications of information and work with a wide variety of computer hardware and software.

-The Foundation Degree requires a significant component to be taken and studied in industry.
+The course requires a significant component to be taken and studied in industry.
 We have extensive links with local employers and appropriate placements will be facilitated as far as possible by the college.

-Nevertheless, it remains your responsibility to secure such access in order to complete the assessment on the programme.
+Nevertheless, it remains your responsibility to secure such access to complete the assessment on the programme.